 Whenever large ERP projects fail, the two vague terms "people" and "management" have been the only eternal scapegoats.
 These experts' conclusions and allegations usually consist of just one sentence they decline to elaborate.

 Here are some false assertions and analyses along with their respective true causes for the failures of large ERP projects.

 Moreover, even if consultants have not collected the requirements of the entire enterprise at one time, they can definitely ask the the enterprise users anytime during the course of ERP implementation.
 The excuse of "enterprise users failing to enumerate requirements at once is the cause of project's failure" convinces no one!

 Moreover, many companies have been able to continuously obtain the correct information from their legacy software before implementing the new ERP software, and even manually compile the data the company needs.
 Ironically, the new ERP software can't deliver the results the legacy software have been delievering!

 Any slightly ethical software vendor and consultant will not blame the enterprise for "being greedy" simply because their new ERP software is unable to provide the application functions that enterprise customers are entitled to use.

-If the implementation will definitely be completed with Mary.
-Why didn't the company replace John with Mary immediately but let the project fail?
+If Mary definite would have finished the implementation, why didn't the enterprise replace John with Mary but let the project fail?

-The logic is so obvious that the 5th grade primary school students can also infer that it is useless to swap consultants for a implementation doomed to fail, otherwise they would have been swapped already!
+The logic is so obvious that any 5th grade primary school students can also infer that it is useless to swap consultants for a project doomed to fail.
+Otherwise they would have been swapped already!

 Is the amount invested by the company in the ERP project sufficient?
 Can the enterprise aford the expenditure?
 How much should the enterprise invest to be reasonable?
 What proportion of software, hardware, consultants, and miscellaneous expenses should be allocated?